Andrew the Apostle: With Jesus

+After Jesus' Ascension

-Eusebius in his Church History 3.1 quoted Origen as saying that Andrew preached in Scythia.
-The Chronicle of Nestor adds that he preached along the Black Sea and the Dnieper river as far as Kiev, and from there he travelled to Novgorod.
-Hence, he became a patron saint of Ukraine, Romania and Russia.
+Eusebius in his Church History 3.1 (4th century) quoted Origen (c.
+185) as saying that Andrew preached in Scythia.
+According to the 12th-century Primary Chronicle, Andrew visited Scythia and Greek colonies along the northern coast of the Black Sea before making his way to Chersonesus in Crimea.
+According to the legend, attributed to Nestor the Chronicler, Andrew reached the future capital of Kievan Rus' and foretold the foundation of a great Christian city with many churches.
+Then, "he came to the [land of the] Slovenians where Novgorod now [stands]" and observed the locals, before eventually arriving in Rome.

 According to Hippolytus of Rome, Andrew preached in Thrace, and his presence in Byzantium is mentioned in the apocryphal Acts of Andrew.
-According to tradition, he founded the see of Byzantium (later Constantinople) in AD 38, installing Stachys as bishop.
+According to tradition, he founded the see of Byzantium (later Constantinople) in 38 AD, installing Stachys as bishop.
 This diocese became the seat of the Patriarchate of Constantinople under Anatolius, in 451.
 Andrew, along with Stachys, is recognized as the patron saint of the Patriarchate.
-Basil of Seleucia also knew of Apostle Andrew's missions in Thrace, Scythia and Achaea.
+Basil of Seleucia (5th century) also knew of Apostle Andrew's missions in Thrace, Scythia and Achaea.

+Martyrdom

 Andrew is said to have been martyred by crucifixion at the city of Patras (Patræ) in Achaea, in AD 60.
-Early texts, such as the Acts of Andrew known to Gregory of Tours, describe Andrew as bound, not nailed, to a Latin cross of the kind on which Jesus is said to have been crucified; yet a tradition developed that Andrew had been crucified on a cross of the form called crux decussata (X-shaped cross, or "saltire"), now commonly known as a "Saint Andrew's Cross" — supposedly at his own request, as he deemed himself unworthy to be crucified on the same type of cross as Jesus had been.
+Early texts, such as the Acts of Andrew known to Gregory of Tours (6th century), describe Andrew as bound, not nailed, to a Latin cross of the kind on which Jesus is said to have been crucified; yet a tradition developed that Andrew had been crucified on a crux decussata (X-shaped cross, or "saltire"), now commonly known as a "Saint Andrew's Cross" — supposedly at his own request, as he deemed himself unworthy to be crucified on the same type of cross as Jesus had been.
 The iconography of the martyrdom of Andrew — showing him bound to an X-shaped cross — does not appear to have been standardized until the later Middle Ages.

 The Acts of Andrew

-The apocryphal Acts of Andrew, mentioned by Eusebius, Epiphanius and others, is among a disparate group of Acts of the Apostles that were traditionally attributed to Leucius Charinus, but it shows several signs of a mid-2nd-century origin.
+The apocryphal Acts of Andrew, mentioned by Eusebius, Epiphanius of Salamis, and others, is among a disparate group of Acts of the Apostles that were traditionally attributed to Leucius Charinus, but it shows several signs of a mid-2nd-century origin.
 It describes the supposed travels of the title character, the miracles he performed during them, and finally a description of his martyrdom.
-Eusebius of Caesarea knew the work, which he dismissed as the product of a heretic and absurd.
+Eusebius knew the work, which he dismissed as the product of a heretic and absurd.
 The Acts, as well as a Gospel of St Andrew, appear among rejected books in the Decretum Gelasianum connected with the name of Pope Gelasius I. Dennis MacDonald posits the theory that the non-canonical Acts of Andrew was a Christian retelling of Homer's Odyssey.